COVID-19: Nigeria is 2nd most affected in Africa, 50th globally

 While Nigeria recorded 139 COVID-19 cases/r million population and discharged a total of 11,665 persons after recovery, South Africa and Ghana have discharged 93,315 and 14,870 persons respectively.
 In terms of cases per million population, South Africa recorded 3,317 and Ghana, 646.

-With three deaths per million population, Nigeria has fewer deaths than South Africa and Ghana which recorded 54 and 4 respectively.
-Nigeria has a higher case fatality rate, CFR.of 0.2 per cent than the two other countries.
+With 3 deaths per million population, Nigeria has fewer deaths than South Africa and Ghana which recorded 54 and 4 respectively.
+Nigeria has a higher case fatality rate, CFR.of 0.2 percent than the two other countries.